manindersoprasteria/git-training/README.md

-t commands new branch andd
+t commands new branch anddddddddddddddddddd more changes